diego-plan9/lillinput/README.md

 ## Contributing

 Any contribution is welcome, please issue or PR away!
+Please refer to the [CONTRIBUTING.md] document for more details.

 ## License